Faculty and Staff Notes

 Michael McVey (associate professor, teacher education) is presenting, "Training Teacher Candidates to Teach in Online Learning Environments: An Analysis of Online Teaching Projects," at the October 2014 meeting of the Association for the Advanced of Computing in Education's national meeting in New Orleans.

 Karen Paciorek (professor, teacher education) was interviewed for The Times Herald article, "Kindergarten graduates to a higher level with better-prepared kids, higher standards."
-Read the article.

 John Palladino (professor, special education) was elected treasurer for the executive board of the Council for Children with Behavior Disorders (CCBD).
 The CCBD is a division of the Council for Exceptional Children.